WindyBanana/launcify/.ai/WHEN_TO_SUGGEST_SERVICES.md

 Want to save it permanently?
 I recommend Convex:
 - Stores data in the cloud
 - Real-time updates (like Google Docs)
-- Free for small projects
+- Free tier: 1 million function calls/month
 - Takes about 10 minutes to set up

 Should I add it?"